WillNickols/SPreCC/README.md

 ### Model evaluation

-Five models were considered in this evaluation.
+Five regularization models were tested in this evaluation.
+(Each of these models contained as many of the above presence/absence, classification, continuous, and 2-variable continuous models as necessary for its crystallization condition prediction.
+From here on, "model" will generally refer to one of the five regularization models tested rather than to one of the four mathematical models described above, each of which can only predict one type of data anyway.)
 Model 1, the least regularized model, uses the initializations described above with $\beta=0.001$ for parameters in any continuous model and $\beta=0$ for parameters in any presence/absence or classification model.
 Models 2 and 3 are identical to model 1 except for using $\beta=0.01$ and $\beta=0.1$ respectively for the parameters in any continuous models.
 Models 1-3 were trained for 5 epochs.
 The null model fixes all parameters at 0.001 (parameters of exactly 0 give divide-by-zero errors) and prevents updating to give equal weights regardless of sequence similarity.
 This can be viewed as the model that would result with very heavy regularization.
 The untrained model uses the initializations described above and prevents updating.
 Because the null model performs similarly to the rest of the models on presence/absence and classification tasks, we chose to not evaluate a range of regularization on the presence/absence and classification models.

 Train statistics were generated by obtaining, for each train protein, the predicted crystallization technique, the predicted presence/absence and concentration values for all chemical conditions, and the predicted polymer lengths when relevant using weights from the fit parameters and a protein bank of all proteins in the train set excluding the protein for evaluation.
 Validation statistics were generated likewise except that the weights were generated from the fit parameters of the relevant model's train set, and the protein bank for evaluating similarity only contained proteins from the train set (i.e. validation proteins were not searched against each other).
 Except when calculating the capture rates of density intervals, the concentration and polymer length of polymeric chemicals were treated as separate continuous variables for evaluation.